-The National School of Tropical Medicine (NSTM) at Baylor College of Medicine is the first school in the United States solely committed to addressing the world's most pressing tropical and emerging infectious disease issues.
-The School applies strong traditions in basic, translational, and applied biotechnology research by the BCM faculty and staff, in partnership with the Department of Pediatrics, Division of Pediatric Tropical Medicine including the Texas Children's Hospital Center for Vaccine Development.
+The National School of Tropical Medicine (NSTM) at Baylor College of Medicine is the first school in the United States solely committed to addressing the world's most pressing tropical disease issues.
+The School applies strong traditions in basic, translational, and applied biotechnology research by the BCM faculty and staff, in partnership with Texas Children's Hospital Center for Vaccine Development and the Department of Pediatrics, Section of Pediatric Tropical Medicine.